Black-crested Warbler

 Frequently Asked Questions

-They are most active during the early morning hours, typically from sunrise until about 10:00 AM, when they are most vocal and busy foraging for insects.
+Black-crested Warblers are most active during the early morning hours, typically from sunrise until about 10 AM, when they forage most intensely for insects.
+They also show a secondary burst of activity in the late afternoon before dusk.

 Record Black-crested Warbler at your habitat